SanaSultana1234/companion-app/README.md

 <img width="1182" alt="Screen Shot 2023-07-10 at 11 27 03 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/e4cc8042-e091-4c8b-851f-e361ca5b5814">

 This is a tutorial stack to create and host AI companions that you can chat with on a browser or text via SMS.
-It allows you to determine the personality and backstory of your companion, and uses a vector database with similarity search to retrieve and prompt so the conversations have more depth.
+It allows you to determine the personality and backstory of your companion and uses a vector database with similarity search to retrieve and prompt so the conversations have more depth.
 It also provides some conversational memory by keeping the conversation in a queue and including it in the prompt.

 It currently contains companions on both ChatGPT and Vicuna hosted on [Replicate](https://replicate.com/).

-There are many possible use cases for these companions - romantic (AI girlfriends / boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.
+There are many possible use cases for these companions - romantic (AI girlfriends/boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.

 **Note** This project is purely inteded to be a developer tutorial and starter stack for those curious on how chatbots are built.
 If you're interested in what a production open source platform looks like, check out [Steamship](https://www.steamship.com/).
 Or what the leading AI chat platforms look like, check out [Character.ai](https://beta.character.ai/).